georgeHall/handsonlabs/eks/README.md

 When applying this initially the user or role that was used to build the cluster must run a command similiar to `kubectl apply -f ConfigMap.yaml`

+If you have access the command `kubectl get -n kube-system configmap/aws-auth` will show you the user and role access permissions of the cluster.

+The `<< NODE IAM ROLE >>` used should have acces to manage the cluster and pull images from the ECR repository.

 ## Cluster Logging ##
 The core cluster logs are setup when the cluster is built.
 This will forward logs about the general health of the cluster.